daddevv/TypingTowers/docs/ROADMAP.md

 ## Design Philosophy

-- **Keyboard First**: All interactions should feel natural on keyboard
+- **Keyboard First**: All interactions should feel natural on keyboard, using Vim/Qutebrowser navigation paradigms
 - **Progressive Difficulty**: Gentle introduction with meaningful skill gates
 - **Immediate Feedback**: Clear visual and audio cues for all actions
 - **Meaningful Choice**: Every upgrade and strategy should feel impactful